 Grading.
-There will be weekly quizzes, except for the weeks on which we have exams.
-There will also be three exams, and a cumulative final.
+There will be several online homework assignments and in class worksheets, as well as three exams, and a cumulative final.
 Your final grade for the course will be the average of all of your grades throughout the semester; they will be weighted as follows: